 Autopay is great because you don’t have to worry about ever missing a payment, and the amount that’s withdrawn is never a surprise.
 Interest rates are fixed, and so every amount each month is predetermined from the moment you take out the loan.

-The truly great thing about personal loans from Marcus is that there are never any fees.
+The truly great thing about Marcus personal loans is that there are never any fees.
 You never have to pay origination fees or late fees.
 And if you decide to pay off your loan early to avoid paying interest, you won’t bed charged a prepayment penalty either.

 Note that changes take a month to process.
 So if an amount is already scheduled, you’ll need to make that payment before any changes take effect for the following month.